orbitsdev/luckybet-admin/apidocumentation/receipt_module_changes_and_api.md

 - `date` (optional): Filter by specific date (format: YYYY-MM-DD)
 - `from_date` (optional): Filter by start date (format: YYYY-MM-DD)
 - `to_date` (optional): Filter by end date (format: YYYY-MM-DD)
+- `search` (optional): Search for receipts by receipt number or ticket ID
 - `page` (optional): Page number for pagination
 - `per_page` (optional): Number of items per page (default: 15, max: 100)

-**Note:** If no date filter is provided, the API defaults to showing receipts from today's date only.
+**Note:** If no date filter is provided and no search term is used, the API defaults to showing receipts from today's date only.
+When searching with the `search` parameter, the date filter is not applied.

 **Response Example:**
 ```json